damonc015/blogpop/articles/food/baked_tofu.md

 filename: "baked_tofu"
 title: "Baked Tofu"
 image: "tofuDisplay.JPG"
 snippet: "As I was grocery shopping the other day, I wanted to try to make a dish using an ingredient I haven't used before.
-Low and behold I stumbled upon tofu which was extremely cheap.
+Low and behold I stumbled upon tofu, an extremely cheap protein.
 I wanted to create something without the help of a recipe this time and settled on baking the tofu and creating a thick, spicy, and umami sauce to glaze them. "
 date: "December 6, 2021"
-readTime: "3.5"
+readTime: "2.6"
 tags: "tofu, asian, crispy tofu, protein"
 ---

 #### Overview

 As I was grocery shopping the other day, I wanted to try to make a dish using an ingredient I haven't used before.
-Low and behold I stumbled upon tofu which was extremely cheap.
+Low and behold I stumbled upon tofu, an extremely cheap protein.
 I wanted to create something without the help of a recipe this time and settled on baking the tofu and creating a thick, spicy, and umami sauce to glaze them.

 #### ![tofu](/images/food/tofuDisplay.JPG)